 "It starts going and Tommy gets this huge smile on his face: ‘This is so fucking wrong.'
 And I talked to Mick and Vince, and they were, like, ‘Fuck it, let’s go.’

 "I think it’s funny for Vince Neil to sing, ‘Like a virgin, touched for the very first time’ – the least virgin guy I know."

 Is The Dirt the new Bohemian Rhapsody?

 With Queen biopic Bohemian Rhapsody dominating box offices and awards ceremonies, it seems like 2019 is set to be the year of the rock biopic.
 Much like Bohemian Rhapsody, The Dirt tells the story of a band from gestation to chart-toppling fame, and both were made with close input from remaining band members – which promises at least an element of accuracy.
-While Bohemian Rhapsody was mildly criticised for presenting too squeaky clean an account of the band's past, The Dirt promises to leave not even the grottiest of stones unturned.
+While Bohemian Rhapsody was mildly criticised for presenting too squeaky clean an account of the band's past, The Dirt unturns plenty of grimy stones.